dce/davideisinger.com/content/journal/dispatch-13-march-2024/index.md

 [1]: /journal/dispatch-13-march-2024/wbvr-result.pdf
 [2]: https://runsignup.com/Race/NC/WrightsvilleBeach/WrightsvilleBeachValentineRun

 At the beginning of February, I updated the site to store encrypted photos and display them as black-and-white dithered images.
 I [documented the process in some detail][3], and then put a link to it on the [Hugo discussion forum][4].
-Imagine my suprise when, a few days later, one of the core contributers posted that the next version of Hugo would ship with [native dithering functionality][5].
+Imagine my surprise when, a few days later, one of the core contributors posted that the next version of Hugo would ship with [native dithering functionality][5].
 I guess my post [inspired him to add it][6], which echoed a post I'd read a few days earler, ["Publishing Your Work"][7]:

 > I don’t create or publish in the hopes of influencing others.
 I create things because I have an urge to create.
 But it sure is great to help others along the way, however small my contribution might be.